difra100/VISIOPE_Style_Transfer_Project_2022/README.md

     3. Now you can continue to run the cells.

 #### Repository's organization
-* data/ : After the download and the zip extraction this folder should appear
+* data/ : After the download and the zip extraction, this folder should appear
   * mscoco/ : MSCoco dataset
     * train_/ : Training Set (~30k images)
     * test_/  : Testing Set  (~200 images)